oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-17.md

         `run.conversion` has everything it needs from it's full-fledged `tool` and `invocation` objects.
 See the issue for more details.

-1. After being approved as amended at TC #34, the following spec changes were merged into the provisional draft:
+1. After being approved as amended at TC #34, the following spec change was merged into the provisional draft:

     1. [Issue #353](https://github.com/oasis-tcs/sarif-spec/issues/353): "Punch list"

+1. After being design approved at TC #34, the following spec changes were made directly in the provisional draft (but for your convenience, change drafts are available in the Accepted folder):

+    1. [Issue #354](https://github.com/oasis-tcs/sarif-spec/issues/354): "Modify look-up procedure to look for the "closest" string first, then choose your preferred format"

     1. [Issue #355](https://github.com/oasis-tcs/sarif-spec/issues/355): "Refine URL normalization guidance for file URLs"